Coffee Hair Dye is a Legit DIY Solution — and it’s 100% Natural

 Using coffee can be a low-stakes way to experiment.

 “Normally we use commercial hair dyes because we want a more assured result.
-But since we’re on a lockdown, it’s easy to experiment with what hue works well on our hair,” says Laura Davis, a hairstylist in Camden, New Jersey.
+But since we’re on lockdown, it’s easy to experiment with what hue works well on our hair,” says Laura Davis, a hairstylist in Camden, New Jersey.
 Plus, it doesn’t last long: depending on how frequently you wash your hair, and whether you use organic conditioners, Davis says coffee coloration typically hangs on for about two to three weeks.

 Coffee Hair Dye: Fast Facts